cutlerjay109-create/kaching-beat-the-market/README.md

 **Beat-the-market scoring** — Each prediction is timestamped at submission.
 When it resolves, the server calculates how many seconds before the odds moved the player called it.
 Earlier calls earn multipliers up to 3x.

-**Replay engine** — TxLINE historical score snapshots are converted to timed event sequences and played back through the live game engine.
-The same handlers process replay and live events, making the demo fully reproducible after matches end.
+**Replay engine** — TxLINE historical score snapshots are fetched and converted to timed event sequences, then played back through the live game engine at configurable speed.
+The same handlers process replay and live events — zero code duplication.
+A Python build script rebuilds the replay from the most recent finished match automatically.

+**Demo mode isolation** — A "Watch Demo Match" button plays a completed match replay to a single socket without affecting any live players.
+A `demoSockets` Set tracks which connections are in demo mode.
+Every broadcast — match state, questions, pundit, countdown — skips demo sockets.
+Demo predictions resolve against the actual replay match state using the same resolver as live mode, and results are saved to the real database.

 **Reconnect guard** — All TxLINE streams are wrapped in an exponential backoff reconnect layer that holds last-known values on screen during a hiccup.
 The UI never freezes.

 **Context-aware questions** — 16 question types are filtered by match state before being offered.
 Halftime questions only appear before minute 40.
 Probability questions only fire when odds data is flowing.
+One question at a time — no new question until the current one resolves.

+**Score persistence** — Scores are written to a SQLite database via sql.js after every prediction result.
+An auto-save runs every 30 seconds as a safety net.
+On page refresh, the session is restored via a GET endpoint that never creates a new player, ensuring scores survive restarts and reconnects.

 **On-chain subscription** — The TxLINE data feed is activated by a confirmed Solana transaction subscribing to Service Level 12.

+**Auto fixture discovery** — On startup and every 30 minutes, the server fetches the fixture list from TxLINE and builds the upcoming match countdown automatically.
+No hardcoded teams, no hardcoded timestamps.

 ---